Why Parents React to Their Children (Even When They Don’t Want To)

 Understanding why parents react to their children is often the first step toward more conscious parenting.

-Yet in stressful moments, all that awareness seems to disappear.
+And yet… in certain moments, all that awareness seems to disappear.

-But often we are reacting to something deeper.
+We think we are reacting to that moment.

 accumulated stress